ovh/terraform-provider-ovh/website/docs/d/cloud_project_kube.html.markdown

 # ovh_cloud_project_kube (Data Source)

-Use this data source to get a OVH Managed Kubernetes Service cluster.
+Use this data source to get a OVHcloud Managed Kubernetes Service cluster.

 ## Example Usage